MPH Eligibility and Prerequisite Requirements

 If you are an applicant who does not meet one or more of the following requirements, please include an explanation of factors that affected previous academic performance, as well as your plan to ensure academic success in a graduate program.
 This statement should be limited to 400 words and is in addition to the personal statement described above.

 MPH in Global Health Mission Scholarship

 This is an optional topic — it is not required as part of the application process for admission into the graduate program.
-Only individuals who wish to be considered for this scholarship should address the topic below (one page, included as separate topic in the personal statement).
+PLEASE NOTE: current undergraduate students applying for the dual degree are not eligible.
+Only entry-level applicants who wish to be considered for this scholarship should address the topic below (one page, included as a separate topic in the personal statement).